A Guide to Charge-Offs

 The Takeaway

-A credit card charge-off may remain on a credit report for years, so preventing a charge-off by developing responsible spending habits, consolidating debt, or trying to arrange a payment plan may be the best bet.
+A credit card charge-off may remain on a credit report for years and have a negative impact on your credit score.
+Preventing a charge-off by developing responsible spending habits, consolidating debt, or trying to arrange a payment plan may be the best bet.

-A debt consolidation loan is a personal loan used to consolidate multiple high-interest debts into one with a lower interest rate or with more manageable monthly payments.
-With fixed rates, no fees required, and varying terms to fit many budgets, SoFi Personal Loans can be one option for managing debt.
+If you are struggling with debt, a debt consolidation loan might help.
+It’s a personal loan used to consolidate multiple high-interest debts into one with a lower interest rate or with more manageable monthly payments.

 FAQ